 The potential use of 700 MHz, among other bands, for PPDR is discussed within CEPT FM 49.
 The regional harmonisation of bands for PPDR is under consideration within Agenda item 1.3 which is the responsibility of CPG PTA (see relevant CEPT Brief on 1.3)

-Editor’s note: information relevant to PPDR band plan options could be transferred to CEPT brief on agenda item 1.3 at a later stage.
+[Editor’s note: information relevant to PPDR band plan options could be transferred to CEPT brief on agenda item 1.3 at a later stage.]

 PPDR